dh4/gallerize.js/README.md

 ##### prev

-Element to display an additional previous button within.
+Element to display a previous button within.

 ##### next

-Element to display an additional next button within.
+Element to display a next button within.

 ##### prev_text